FeMS+ Empowerment Award Applications for 2026 Q1 Are Closed

 - Proof that you are a real, live, human being working or studying in the field of mass spectrometry.
 A link to a publicly available university or company (or similar) website profile is preferred.
 Links to publicly available social media profiles may also be considered as evidence in some circumstances.

-- Maximizing the total number of awards able to be given in a round
+- Maximising the total number of awards able to be given in a round

 - Ensuring equity amongst underrepresented groups within science